-Title: Theta-burst stimulation modulates criticality, working memory and subjective effort Grant Number: K99MH125021 Study Description: In this study we test the hypotheses that critical brain dynamics depend on the balance of cortical excitation to inhibition and that sub-criticality impacts on subjective cognitive effort and capacity for working memory tasks.
-Objectives[]: Primary Objective: Test whether continuous theta burst stimulation can alter critical dynamics, working memory, and cognitive effort.
-Secondary Objectives: Test whether the effects of continuous theta burst stimulation reflect alterations in the cortical excitation to inhibition balance.
-Endpoints[]: Primary Endpoint: Long-range temporal correlations and avalanche branching statistics from EEG signals.
-Working memory performance.
+Title: Theta-burst stimulation modulates criticality and cognitive control Grant Number: R00MH125021 Study Description: In this study we test the hypotheses that critical brain dynamics depend on the balance of cortical excitation to inhibition and that sub-criticality impacts on subjective cognitive effort and cognitive control.
+Objectives: Primary Objective: Test whether continuous and intermittent theta burst stimulation can alter critical dynamics, cognitive control, and cognitive effort relative to sham stimulation.
+Secondary Objectives: Test whether the effects of continuous and intermittent theta burst stimulation reflect alterations in the cortical excitation to inhibition balance.
+Endpoints: Primary Endpoint: Long-range temporal correlations and avalanche branching statistics from EEG signals.
+Cognitive control performance.
 Cognitive effort discounting of rewards.
-Secondary Endpoints: Functional E/I ratio estimated from EEG data.
-Study Population: We will recruit 30 healthy young adults (15 F and 15 M; all 18-45 years old), from the Brown University Community in Providence, Rhode Island.
-Phase[] or Stage: N/A Description of Sites/Facilities Enrolling Participants: This single-site study will be conducted at Brown University in the Magnetic Research Facility, the Carney Human Testing Space, and the Metcalf Research Building.
+Secondary Endpoints: N/A Study Population: We will recruit 60 healthy young adults (30 F and 30 M; all 18-45 years old), from the Rutgers University Community in New Brunswick and Piscataway, NJ.
+Phase or Stage: N/A Description of Sites/Facilities Enrolling Participants: This single-site study will be conducted at Rutgers University in the Center for Advanced Human Brain Imaging Research.
 No research will be conducted overseas.
-Description of Study Intervention/Experimental Manipulation: The study will involve two sessions of within-subject, sham-controlled continuous theta burst stimulation delivered either at the left dorsolateral prefrontal cortex (target) or angular gyrus (sham).
-Study Duration[]: Nine Months Participant Duration: Participants will complete all components within 4 months of their first visit.
+Description of Study Intervention/Experimental Manipulation: The study will involve three sessions of within-subject, crossover, double-blind, sham-controlled continuous and intermittent theta burst stimulation delivered either at the right frontal eye field.
+Study Duration: 24 months Participant Duration: Participants will complete all components within 4 months of their first visit.